AI Sustained Issue 001

 First, the 3-to-4 jump is free and almost nobody is taking it.
 The shift from "AI as tool" to "AI as collaborator" costs nothing.
 No licences, no platforms, no approvals.
 Just a change in how you approach the machine.
 And yet 97% of computer-using workers haven't made it.

 Second, the 5-to-6 jump is where enterprise transformation projects die.
 Not because the technology isn't ready, but because the culture isn't.
-Forty years of deterministic IT governance collides head-on with the reality of autonomous agents.
+Forty years of deterministic IT governance — "the system must produce the same output for the same input" — collides head-on with the reality of autonomous agents.
+Most organisations discover this the first time an agent takes an unexpected route to a correct answer.

 Third, the safety cohort is dangerously small.
-For every ten thousand people deploying AI at work, there are roughly three whose job is to make sure it behaves safely at scale.
+For every ten thousand people deploying AI at work, there are roughly three people whose job is to make sure AI behaves safely at scale.
 That ratio doesn't inspire confidence.

 Tactical takeaway